Georgina Mazzeo Flaunts Busty Chest In Strapless String Bikini: ‘Thanks 2020’

 “You are beautiful, You have the sensuality of a goddess,” a third comment read.

 “Thank you @georginamazzeo for blessing my IG feed once again.
-You gorgeous human being, a fourth user gushed.
+You gorgeous human being,” a fourth user gushed.

-The model doesn’t appear to be shy when it comes to flashing her incredible physique in her online snaps.
+The model doesn’t appear to be shy when it comes to flaunting her incredible physique in her online snaps.
 She’s become known for rocking racy looks that highlight her chiseled midsection, ample cleavage, long, lean legs, and more.

 As previously reported by The Inquisitr, Georgina recently slayed in a skimpy black bathing suit that put her six-pack abs on full display.
-That post has earned more than 320 likes and over 3,000 comments to date.
+That post has earned more than 320 comments and over 3,000 likes to date.